AdobeXD/plugin-samples/tutorials/quick-start/index.md

 ### 0. Get a plugin ID from the I/O Developer Console

-Before you start, you'll want to create a plugin on the Adobe I/O Developer Console.
+Before you start, you'll want to create a plugin project on the Adobe I/O Developer Console.

 1. [Go to the I/O Console and sign in or sign up](https://console.adobe.io/plugins)
-1. Click "New Plugin"
+1. Click "Create Plugin"
-1. Give your plugin a unique name and click "Create Plugin"
+1. Create a plugin project with a unique name and click "Create Plugin".
+Note that this project name is not public and only visible to you.
-1. On the following page, get the 8-character unique plugin ID.
+1. On the following page, get the 8-character unique plugin ID in the "Plugin Details" section.

 We'll use this plugin ID in one of the next steps.